JetBrains/kotlin-web-site/pages/docs/reference/js-to-kotlin-interop.md

 # Calling Kotlin from JavaScript

 Depending on the selected [JavaScript Module](js-modules.html) system, the Kotlin/JS compiler generates different output.

-Kotlin compiler generates normal JavaScript classes, functions and properties you can freely use from JavaScript code.
-Nevertheless, there are some subtle things you should remember.
+But in general, the Kotlin compiler generates normal JavaScript classes, functions and properties, which you can freely use from JavaScript code.
+There are some subtle things you should remember, though.

 ## Isolating declarations in a separate JavaScript object in `plain` mode
 If you have explicitly set your module kind to be `plain`, Kotlin creates an object that contains all Kotlin declarations from the current module.
 This is done to prevent spoiling the global object.
 This means that for a module `myModule`, all declarations are available to JavaScript via the `myModule` object.
 For example: